gobwas/ws/README.md

 			for {
 				// Next() returns the next frame's header and makes reader
 				// ready to read that frame.
+				//
-				header, err := reader.Next()
+				// It takes care of unmasking (if needed) frames payload. header, err := reader.Next()
 				if err != nil {
 					// handle error